zbedo/single_cell_portal_core/README.md

 for making authenticated API calls to GCP for streaming assets to the browser.
 1. **OAUTH_CLIENT_ID** (passed with -e): Sets the OAUTH_CLIENT_ID environment variable, used for Google OAuth2 integration.
-1. **OAUTH_CLIENT_SECRET** (passed with -e): Sets the OAUTH_CLIENT_SECRET environment variable, used for Google OAuth2 integration.
+1. **OAUTH_CLIENT_SECRET** (passed with -e): Sets the OAUTH_CLIENT_SECRET environment variable, used for Google OAuth2
+1. **SENTRY_DSN** (passed with -e): Sets the SENTRY_DSN environment variable, for error reporting to [Sentry](https://sentry.io/) integration.
+1. **PROD_DATABASE_PASSWORD** (passed with -e, for production deployments only): Sets the prod database password for accessing the production database instance.
+Only needed when deploying the portal in production mode.
+See <code>config/mongoid.yml</code>
+for more configuration information regarding the production database.

 ### RUN COMMAND IN DETAIL